18F/site-scanning/docs/candidate-scans.md

 * For any of these scans that detect a machine readable file, copy and store in perpetuity the files themselves, so that powers that be can track trends.
 * /socialmediaTOS - Per [this](https://digital.gov/resources/federal-compatible-terms-of-service-agreements/#for-federal-agency-points-of-contact) and [this](https://www.whitehouse.gov/sites/whitehouse.gov/files/omb/memoranda/2013/m-13-10.pdf)
 * more from fisma reports, as seen in [these](https://www.dhs.gov/sites/default/files/publications/FY%202018%20SAOP%20FISMA%20Metrics-508c.pdf) [questions](https://www.dhs.gov/publication/fy18-fisma-documents)
+* search for what CMS sites are using